decentraland/documentation/content/creator/scene-editor/interactivity/video-screen.md

 You can also stream videos using other streaming infrastructures.
 To do this, simply configure the Video Player smart item to use the **Video URL** media source, and paste the stream URL into the **Default Video URL** field.

 The source of the streaming must be an _https_ URL (_http_ URLs aren't supported), and the source should have [CORS policies (Cross Origin Resource Sharing)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) that permit externally accessing it.
 This means you can't stream a video from YouTube or similar sites, as these only allow displaying their content in their branded HTML widget.
-See See [About External Streaming]({{< ref "/content/creator/sdk7/media/video-playing.md#about-external-streaming" >}}) for options and tips.
+See [About External Streaming]({{< ref "/content/creator/sdk7/media/video-playing.md#about-external-streaming" >}}) for options and tips.

 There are a number of options for streaming video.
 The simplest option is to use a managed hosting provider like [Vimeo](https://vimeo.com/), [Livepeer Studio](https://livepeer.studio/) or [Serraform](https://serraform.gitbook.io/streaming-docs/guides/decentraland-playback) where you pay a fee to the provider to manage all the streaming infrastructure.